 Surface: Mostly rocky single-track with roots; steep sections

 Considering the long drive, it would be really nice if this ride, which follows the last half of Segment 5 of the Colorado Trail, was a little longer, but due to the location of the Lost Creek Wilderness Area, and the lack of branching trails, that isn't possible.
-The best place to turn around is at the creek crossing where a sign warns that bikes are not allowed in wilderness areas, even though the actual boundary is a short distance further up the trail.
+The road and parking area, beyond which bikes are not allowed, is also a mile from the actual wilderness boundary, but not being able to ride any further is really no great loss.
 This is a good ride to save for the fall when it's cool, the leaves are changing, and there is no real need to push hard to get in shape like earlier in the year.
 There are numerous views and aspen groves along the way that invite stopping to look around, and will take up enough time to make it seem like a longer, but more relaxed ride.
 Looking around while riding won't be a problem a lot of the time either, as with the exception of a few steep, rocky sections, only one of which might force you off your bike, the trail is almost equally rideable in both directions.